ajanyan/pta/README.md

 # PTA Feedback
 A web app using php for getting feedback from PTA.
-To use the app change the configuration in connect.php file
+To use the app change the connction configuration in connect.php file